simo23/tinyYOLOv2/README.md

       tx, ty, tw, th, tc = predictions[row, col, b, :5]

       # IMPORTANT: (416) / (13) = 32!
 The coordinates and shape values are parametrized w.r.t center of the grid cell
+      # They are parameterized to be in [0,1] so easier for the network to predict and learn
-      # With the iterations of [row,col] they return to their original positions
+      # With the iterations on every grid cell at [row,col] they return to their original positions

       # The x,y coordinates are: (pre-defined coordinates of the grid cell [row,col] + parametrized offset)*32
       center_x = (float(col) + sigmoid(tx)) * 32.0